indusrad/cute/README.md

 Prompt is a terminal for GNOME with first-class support for containers.

+Flatpak is the intended and preferred distribution mechanism.

 ## Authors Note

-Prompt came out of my work to make VTE much faster on modern Linux desktops which run GTK 4 and a Wayland-based compositor such as GNOME Shell.
-It is competitively fast in this area, although unlikely the fastest.
-It supports a number of features due to VTE in exchange.
+Prompt is a combination of work I've done across multiple projects.
+The container abstractions came from a prototype I did many years ago for GNOME Builder around a "Terminal Workspace".
+The motivation to finally push this over the line was some recent (Fall '23) on making VTE feel fast/low-latency on GTK 4 with GNOME Shell as a Wayland compositor.

+It's probably not the fastest thing out there, but it should be close enough that other features are of more value.
 Some of those include robust clipboard support, drag-n-drop integration, scrollbars, kinetic scrolling, tabs with overviews, a modern interface, configurable color palettes, menus, you get the idea.

 ## Installation